cardiamc/cardiamc.github.io/README.md

 During my doctoral research I worked on developing advanced soft-sensing systems using Machine Learning and spectroscopy.
 I design and train models to estimate and predict water quality indicators in complex industrial and drinking water environments.
 A key part of my work involves tackling data scarcity and ensuring model transparency through interpretability techniques.

 I am now expanding my research into the crucial field of **digital accessibility**.
-My current focus is to leverage AI to make scientific and technical visual content—such as charts, graphs, and diagrams—fully accessible to visually impaired users by generating meaningful and accurate alternative descriptions.
+My current focus is to leverage AI to make scientific and technical visual content, such as charts, graphs, and diagrams, fully accessible to visually impaired users by generating meaningful and accurate alternative descriptions.
 This new direction combines my expertise in data-driven modeling with a commitment to creating more inclusive technology.

 ---